 A city of 617,781 (as of 2021), Göteborg actually has two official names: a Swedish one (Göteborg) and a German/English one (Gothenburg).
-This was established in the city’s actual city charter in 1621, however, both names were already widely used before the charter was drafted.
-Even in present day the two names are interchangeable, and you will routinely see both used in the same text, on the same page, in the same paragraph.
+This was established in the city’s original city charter in 1621, however, both names were already widely used before the charter was drafted.
+Even in present day, the two names are interchangeable, and you will routinely see both used in the same text, on the same page, in the same paragraph.

 Officially founded in 1621 by King Gustavus Adolphus, the city design was heavily influenced by the Dutch, Germans, and Scots.
 Dutch planners and contractors were hired to map out and build the city, and naturally they drew influence from Dutch cities, particularly Amsterdam and Batavia (capital of the Dutch East Indies).
-The Dutch held power in Göteborg until 1652, which is when the last Dutch politician on the city’s council died.
+The Dutch held power in Göteborg until 1652, which is when the last Dutch politician on the city council died.
 The Swedish then swooped in and acquired political power over the city.
-They retained control of the city and Sweden grew into the country we know today.
+They retained control of the city and Sweden grew into the country we know it as today.

-Our time in Göteborg began by meandering around in some souvenir and candy shops.
+Our time in Göteborg began by meandering around some souvenir and candy shops.
 We then decided to take a boat tour since Göteborg, like Chicago, IL (Chicago, Illinois: Da Bears.), has a small network of canals running through it.
 The largest and main one, the Göta Canal, was constructed in the 19th century, with its first recorded date of use being September 29th, 1832.
 It runs about 382 miles all the way across Sweden, through two large lakes, and out into the Baltic Sea.

 We took the Paddan Tour through the canals with a company called Strömma.
-It costs 180 krona per person ($20.57 USD) and is a 50-minute tour of Göteborg from the open water, as well as a brief trip through a smaller canal.
+It costs 180 krona per person ($20.57 USD) and is a 50-minute tour of Göteborg from the open water, plus a brief trip through a smaller canal.
 We saw the famed Lilla Bommen, aka “The Lipstick Building”, which is Skanska’s (a worldwide construction and development company) Swedish headquarters.
 It’s aptly named as it does resemble a giant lipstick with the cap off.

-Next was the “East Indiaman Götheborg“, officially named the Götheborg III, which is a replica of the 1738 Götheborg I, which sunk in 1745, and would have been used by the East India Company back in its glory days.
+Next was the “East Indiaman Götheborg”, officially named the Götheborg III, which is a replica of the 1738 Götheborg I, which sunk in 1745.
+This boat would have been used by the East India Company back in its glory days.
 Building of the replica took ten years, beginning in 1995 and officially completing in 2005.
 Much of this time was spent researching exactly how to best build the replica.
 There was also a Götheborg II built in 1786, but it was lost near Cape Town, South Africa in 1796.

 Lastly, we learned about Stora Nygatan 17 ½, which is an unofficial address location in the Inom Vallgraven district.
 It’s the only address in all of Göteborg that does not have a complete street number.
 When the two houses built at 17 and 17 ½ were discovered to be sister properties, one plot but two homes, it was too late, as the addresses were already issued.
 Therefore it remained 17 ½.
 Today it is occupied by a psychiatric clinic.